HomeIndonesiaBali

 Key Facts:

-• Mount Agung remains at Alert Level II with stable seismic activity
+• Mount Agung remains at Alert Level II with no recent volcanic activity

 Sources